What are the best office plants?

 Aloe vera plants are known for their succulent, fleshy leaves and can vary in size from a few inches to several feet tall.
 Aloe vera is native to Africa and the Arabian Peninsula but is now grown all over the world.

 These plants are popular for a reason – they’re virtually indestructible.
 Aloe vera is very tolerant of neglect and can survive in a wide range of conditions.
-These plants prefer bright, indirect light but can also tolerate low light levels.
 Just be sure to let the soil dry out completely between watering.
+In offices, aloe vera works well on desks or windowsills with bright, indirect light.
+Its low-maintenance nature and useful properties have made it a top pick for wellness-focused workspaces in 2025, especially in environments prioritising sustainable, multifunctional design.

 Weeping Fig